 Is the air in your home dry and devoid of moisture?
 This is a common occurrence during the winter months, actually.
 As the weather gets colder, the air outside becomes dry and unpleasant…and this air can seep into your home, impacting your Indoor Air Quality.
 So, how can you solve dry air in your home?
 With added moisture and proper humidity control, of course!

 Many homeowners like to use unconventional approaches to humidity control.
 Are you one of them?
-While these methods may seem to save energy (and, in turn, save money), they are really doing very little to keep your home’s humidity at a desirable level—which is as close to 50% as possible.
+While these methods may seem to save energy (and, in turn, save money), they are really doing very little to keep your home’s humidity at a desirable level—which is keeping it between 30 to 60%.
 Let’s debunk some winter humidity myths and set the record straight on the best ways to increase humidity in your home this season.

 Breaking Down Winter Humidity Myths

 Myth #1: Leave the Door Open While Showering

 Sure, the moisture and steam from a hot shower will combat dry air in the bathroom and nearby areas for a short period of time (while showering and shortly after), but it’s most certainly not a long-term solution.
 In no time, you’ll be back to experiencing dry air and not yet ready to take another steamy shower.

 While houseplants make a great addition to your home’s overall aesthetic, they don’t actually do anything to purify or humidify your home’s air.
 They do offer some other great benefits, though!

 Myth #3: Place a Bowl of Water Near Your Return Vent